klange/bim/README.md

 A more detailed bimrc example is available at [docs/example.bimrc](docs/example.bimrc).

+Bim scripts can define functions which can be called with `call function_name`.
+Functions with names like `onload:...` will be automatically run when a file with the matching syntax is opened:

+    function onload:c
+        tabs
+        tabstop 4
+    end

 ## Syntax Support

 Not all syntax highlighters are complete or support all features of their respective languages.